World Cup Editorial: Lemerre’s Lack Of Tactical Vision Could Hit France’s WC Double Plan

 Lemerre tried to amend Jacquet’s system just one time, against Russia, three years ago.
 And France were defeated.
 Faced with this negative experiment, Lemerre wisely decided to stick, no matter what, to Jacquet’s trademark 4-2-3-1 formation.

 So far, so good: under Lemerre’s direction, France qualified for Euro 2000 and won in extra-time against Italy.
+A result that excited people who used their free bets.
 A rare double after les Bleus’ success two years before in the World Cup.
 But wasn’t it widely something to expect given the sheer quality of their squad, with names like Zidane, Trezeguet, Pires or veterans Blanc and Deschamps?

 Now France are losing their winning backbone piece by piece.
 And this is exposing more and more Lemerre’s lack of tactical ideas.